sebastiangolian/rxjs-playground/README.md

 # rxjs-playground
-This playground application for Node with TypeScript.
+This playground application for Node with TypeScript and RxJS

 ## Getting started
 ```bash